Associate of Applied Science in Early Childhood Development

 - Complete the General Education Requirements for Associate of Applied Science Degrees.

-- Complete the following major requirements with a minimum grade of C. A cumulative GPA of 2.00 or above is required in all EDEC courses.
+- Complete the following major requirements, with a minimum grade of C in all EDEC courses.

 |EDEC A105||Introduction to the Field of Early Childhood Education||3|